 While there is a place and a time for judgment and critique, I’m surprised that those times and places are often fewer than I think.
-Another benefit of coaching for me is the release of the burden of having to judge and diagnose others, and leaving ultimate judgment to God.
+Another benefit of coaching for me is the release of the burden of having to judge and diagnose others and leaving ultimate judgment to God.

-Less advice, more questions
+Benefit 3 – Less advice, more questions

 When I was a pastor, I found some church members wanted me to tell them what to think and believe.
 Some wanted me to give them advice about how to solve their problems.
 And I was more than happy to oblige.
 However, I discovered that many who asked for my advice ignored my sage answers!
 I also discovered that I became more invested in solving their problems than they were themselves!

 A big benefit of being a coach is the training that helped to unhook me from thinking that I’m responsible for being the “answer man” and for fixing other people’s problems.
-I became a better pastor by being less “helpful” in answering or solving my parishioners’ problems and more humble by asking good questions that stimulated their thinking and their problem solving skills.
+I became a better pastor by being less “helpful” in answering or solving my parishioners’ problems and more humble by asking good questions that stimulated their thinking and their problem-solving skills.

 As a pastor, I believe this coach-approach to be more aligned with the doctrine of “the priesthood of all believers.”
 Furthermore, being a coach is saving me from my “savior complex.”
 I’m trying to live more fully in the truth that “There’s only one Savior, and I’m not He!”

-Seeing the strengths in others
+Benefit 4 – Seeing the strengths of others

 This benefit has become increasingly important in my current work with faith leaders in Charlottesville to address racial injustice and inequity.

 Our society often labels a whole race of people as dangerous, lazy, unmotivated, and inferior to other groups of people.
-That mindset focuses on their supposed weaknesses instead of strengths, and assumes disability instead of ability.
+That mindset focuses on their supposed weaknesses instead of strengths and assumes disability instead of ability.